lubuntu-team/manual/source/1/1.2/booting_the_image.rst

 Booting the Image
 -----------------
 With your media inserted, reboot your computer.
 Depending on your hardware configuration, it may boot into the image right away, or you might need to press a key at startup for boot options.
-This varies but looking for documentation specific to your hardware will likely provide the answer.
+This varies but looking for documentation for your hardware will likely provide the answer.

 **You have now booted the image.
 Please continue to Chapter 1.3.**